PH Asean chairmanship up at Switzerland meet

 He briefed the meeting on the Philippine chairmanship of Asean, including the priorities of the Philippine chairmanship and the activities that will be undertaken during the chairmanship year.

-The meeting also discussed the steps in formally constituting the Asean Committee in Berne.
+The meeting also discussed the steps in formally constituting the Asean Committee in Berne (ACB).

 Ambassador Johannes Matyassy, head of the Asia and Pacific Division of the Swiss Federal Department of Foreign Affairs, apprised the Asean ambassadors on Switzerland’s engagement in the region and its Plan of Action as Asean Sectoral Dialogue Partner.